akmilton11/PyBer_Analysis/README.md

 # PyBer_Analysis

 ### Overview of the analysis:
-Using my Python skills and knowledge of Pandas, I’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, I’ll create a multiple-line graph that shows the total weekly fares for each city type.
+Using my Python skills and knowledge of Pandas, I created a summary DataFrame of the ride-sharing data by city type.
+Then, using Pandas and Matplotlib, I created a multiple-line graph that shows the total weekly fares for each city type.

 ### Results: Ride-sharing data among the different city types.